Understand and write basic SQL queries including SELECT, WHERE, AND, OR, ORDER BY

 Syntax: ORDER BY column_name [ASC | DESC]

-Example: SELECT * FROM Students ORDER BY Age ASC; (sorts students by age in ascending order)
+Example: SELECT * FROM students ORDER BY Grade DESC; (Retrieves students sorted by Grade in descending order)

 Further Learning